BrunoVidotto7/LearningReact/README.md

 # Learning React
-Actually learning react and using this repository to store projects
+Currently learning react and using this repository to store projects